 With a ton of history that charts the early days of Mexico and the United States itself, San Antonio is a big Texan city with about a million stories to tell.

 Naturally, there’s a LOT of things to do in San Antonio.
-Starting with its most famous sights (ever heard of the Alamo?), there’s more historic buildings here than you could ever imagine and a ton of top landmarks that see tourists flocking to this city to soak up its epic atmosphere.
-It’s an awesome city.
+Starting with its most famous sights (ever heard of the Alamo?), there’s more historic buildings here than you could ever imagine and a ton of top landmarks that see tourists flocking to each year.
+In short: it’s an awesome city!

 1. Discover the History of San Antonio